 Any surgical or invasive procedure carries risks.
 Before proceeding, we will discuss these risks with you to ensure you are well informed and confident with your decision.

-If you are unsuitable for PRK, we can perform trans-epithelial PRK.
+If you are unsuitable for PRK surgery to correct your condition, we can perform trans-epithelial PRK.
 This is an excellent, accurate way to treat refractive error without the need to remove the epithelium manually.

-Step 1: We remove the eyes epithelial layers
+Step 1: We remove the epithelial layers of the eye

 Step 3: We apply a drug called Mitomycin-c to reduce the likelihood of developing corneal haze

-Step 4: We apply a contact lens that acts as a bandage
+Step 4: We apply a bandage contact lens

 Most people see 20/20 or better after PRK, as clearly as they would after LASIK.